Mathewnd/Astral/README.md

 To build the project, run ``make``.
 This will create a file named ``astral.iso``

-VirtualBox-specific instructions after you've created a new VM from the iso file:\
-`vboxmanage list vms`\
-`vboxmanage modifyvm <name of Astral VM> --hpet on`

 ## Testing

 There are a few targets in the makefile to run Astral with qemu: